Bill Lynch: Later coaching career

 After being let go by Indiana, Lynch became the associate athletic director at his alma mater, Butler University in Indianapolis.
 He held this position for nearly two years before being hired as the head football coach at DePauw University in Greencastle, Indiana.
 Lynch previously held this position for the 2004 season, leading the Tigers to an 8–2 record.
 Lynch replaced interim head coach Scott Srnka, who was promoted after Robby Long was fired mid-season.

 The 2013 Tigers opened with four losses but won four of their final six games, finishing 4–6.
 DePauw improved to 7–3 in 2014, finishing third in the NCAC, then took a second place conference finish in 2015 with an 8–2 mark, repeating that in 2016 and 2017.
 He retired after the 2019 season with a final coaching record of 145–122–3.

 Family

 Lynch and his wife, Linda, have four children.
-His son, Billy, is an assistant coach at Delta High School (Muncie, Indiana).
-Another son, Joey, is the quarterbacks coach and passing game coordinator for Vanderbilt University.
-His youngest son Kevin is the offensive coordinator and quarterbacks coach at Ball State University.
+His son, Billy, is the head football coach at Delta High School (Muncie, Indiana).
+Another son, Joey, is a running backs analyst for Texas A&M. His youngest son Kevin is the head football coach at Butler University.
 All three played college football.
-They also have a daughter, Kelly, and eighteen grandchildren.
+They also have a daughter, Kelly, and nineteen grandchildren.